DevPatel4093/ResumeIQ/README.md

 ## 📄 License

-This project is developed for educational and portfolio purposes.
+This project is licensed under the MIT License.